Great auk

 The great auk was an important part of many Native American cultures, both as a food source and as a symbolic item.
 Many Maritime Archaic people were buried with great auk bones.
-One burial discovered included someone covered by more than 200 great auk beaks, which are presumed to be the remnants of a cloak made of great auks' skins.
+One burial discovered included a corpse covered by more than 200 great auk beaks, which are presumed to be the remnants of a cloak made of great auks' skins.
 Early European explorers to the Americas used the great auk as a convenient food source or as fishing bait, reducing its numbers.
 The bird's down was in high demand in Europe, a factor that largely eliminated the European populations by the mid-16th century.
-Around the same time, nations such as Great Britain began to realize that the great auk was disappearing and it became the beneficiary of many early environmental laws, but despite that the great auk were still hunted.
+Around the same time, nations such as Great Britain began to realize that the great auk was disappearing, and it became the beneficiary of many early protection laws but despite them was still hunted.

 Its growing rarity increased interest from European museums and private collectors in obtaining skins and eggs of the bird.
 On 3 June 1844, the last two confirmed specimens were killed on Eldey, off the coast of Iceland, ending the last known breeding attempt.
 Later reports of roaming individuals being seen or caught are unconfirmed.
 A report of one great auk in 1852 is considered by some to be the last sighting of a member of the species.
-The great auk is mentioned in several novels, and the scientific journal of the American Ornithological Society was named The Auk (now Ornithology) in honour of the bird until 2021.
+The great auk is mentioned in several novels, and the scientific journal of the American Ornithological Society (now Ornithology) was named The Auk in honour of the bird until 2021.